Designing XR for Accessibility and Inclusion

 XR can empower those with disabilities to communicate and engage more effectively with others in a remote, immersive environment.
 These technologies can potentially meet the needs of people with permanent, temporary, situational, or changing disabilities.
-However, issues such as hardware access, network connectivity, weight of the device vs strength of the user, and systems user experience all need to be assessed in order to deliver on an optimally-accessible experience.
+But issues such as hardware access, network connectivity, weight of the device vs strength of the user, and systems user experience all need to be assessed in order to deliver on an optimally accessible experience.
+Organizing and understanding the environment being set up for collaboration can optimize the XR experience for all users.
+This includes object location, creation, orientation and placement.
+Building the space, laying out the terrain, and using grids with relative positioning are all considerations of designing for accessibility.

 Planning for Accessibility Needs